youtube/cobalt/cobalt/site/docs/development/setup-android.md

 ## Preliminary Setup

 <aside class="note">
 <b>Note:</b> Before proceeding further, refer to the documentation for <a href="setup-linux.html">"Set up your environment - Linux"</a>.
-Complete the section **Set up your workstation**, then return and complete the following steps.
+Complete the section <b>Set up your workstation</b>, then return and complete the following steps.
 </aside>

 1. Additional build dependencies may need to be installed: